Nivetha5071/String/Basic problems.md

 }
 ````

-##Write a program to search for a character in a string
+##10.Write a program to search for a character in a string
 Sample Input1:
 p
 apple